LibreBooking/librebooking/doc/INSTALLATION.md

 You must have the application configured correctly before running the automated install.

-The automated database setup only supports MySQL at this time.
+The automated database setup only supports MySQL at this time.<br>
-To run the automated database setup, navigate to the `/Web/install` directory in a web browser and follow the on-screen instructions.
+To run the automated database setup, navigate to the `/Web/install` directory in a web browser and follow the on-screen instructions.<br>
-Note: Some may see directory permission issues displayed on the page.
+Note: Some may see directory permission issues displayed on the page.<br>
-The web server must have write access to `/librebooking/tpl_c` and `/librebooking/tpl`.
+The web server must have write access to `/librebooking/tpl_c` and `/librebooking/tpl`.<br>
 If you cannot provide the required permission.
 Contact your web server administrator or hosting service to resolve or run the manual install

 ##### Manual Database Setup

-The packaged database scripts make assumptions about your desired database configuration and set default values.
+The packaged database scripts make assumptions about your desired database configuration and set default values.<br>
 Please edit them to suit your environment before running.
-The files are located in `librebooking/database_schema/`
+The files are located in `librebooking/database_schema/`<br>
 Import the following sql files in the listed order (we recommend [phpMyAdmin]("https://www.phpmyadmin.net/"):

-On a remote host with no database creation privileges
+On a remote host with no database creation privileges<br>
-If you are installing LibreBooking on a remote host, please follow these steps.
+If you are installing LibreBooking on a remote host, please follow these steps.<br>
-These steps assume you are using cPanel and have the ability to create databases via the cPanel tool and phpMyAdmin.
+These steps assume you are using cPanel and have the ability to create databases via the cPanel tool and phpMyAdmin.<br>

 Adding the database and user

 Select the MySQL Databases tool

 Add a new user with username and password of your choice.
-This will be the database user and database password set in your LibreBooking config file.
+This will be the database user and database password set in your LibreBooking config file.<br>

-**Please be aware that some hosts will prefix your database user name.**
+**Please be aware that some hosts will prefix your database user name.**<br>

-Create a new database with whatever name you choose.
+Create a new database with whatever name you choose.<br>
-This will be the name of the database in your LibreBooking config file. 'librebooking' is the recommended database name.
+This will be the name of the database in your LibreBooking config file. 'librebooking' is the recommended database name.<br>

-**Please be aware that some hosts will prefix your database name.**
+**Please be aware that some hosts will prefix your database name.**<br>

-Associate the new user with the new database, giving the user permission to SELECT, CREATE, UPDATE, INSERT and DELETE.
+Associate the new user with the new database, giving the user permission to SELECT, CREATE, UPDATE, INSERT and DELETE.<br>
 Click the 'Add User to Db' button.
-'Creating tables'
+'Creating tables'<br>
-Open phpMyAdmin.
+Open phpMyAdmin.<br>
-Click on the database name that you just created in the left panel.
+Click on the database name that you just created in the left panel.<br>
-Click the SQL tab at the top of the page.
+Click the SQL tab at the top of the page.<br>
-Import `/database_schema/create-schema.sql` to librebooking (or whatever database name was used in the creation process)
+Import `/database_schema/create-schema.sql` to librebooking (or whatever database name was used in the creation process)<br>
-Import `/database_schema/create-data.sql` to librebooking (or whatever database name was used in the creation process)
+Import `/database_schema/create-data.sql` to librebooking (or whatever database name was used in the creation process)<br>

-If you have database creation privileges in MySQL
+If you have database creation privileges in MySQL<br>
-Open `/database_schema/full-install.sql` and edit the database name and username/password to match your `config.php` database values
+Open `/database_schema/full-install.sql` and edit the database name and username/password to match your `config.php` database values<br>
-Run or import `/database_schema/full-install.sql` Optionally - run/import `/database_schema/testdata-utf8.sql` to librebooking (sample application data will be created with 2 users: admin/password and user/password).
+Run or import `/database_schema/full-install.sql` Optionally - run/import `/database_schema/testdata-utf8.sql` to librebooking (sample application data will be created with 2 users: admin/password and user/password).<br>
-These users are available for testing your installation.
+These users are available for testing your installation.<br>

 You are done.
 Try to load the application at (eg. [http://yourhostname/librebooking/Web/](http://yourhostname/librebooking/Web/)).